web-platform-tests/results-collection/README.md

 ./util/docker-dev/web_server.sh
 ```

-This will build dependencies and start the Google Cloud development server
+This will build dependencies and start the Google App Engine development server inside `wptd-dev-instance`.
-inside `wptd-dev-instance`.
 In another terminal, populate the app with data:

 ```sh
 curl http://localhost:8080/tasks/populate-dev-data